 Mix matcha powder with 60 degrees hot water into a cup and add milk or plant-based milk alternative.
-I personally love matcha tea with full-fat milk.
-No sweeteners, just matcha and milk.
+I love matcha tea with full-fat milk.
+No sweeteners, just matcha, and milk.
 Very tasty!

 In my opinion, replacing coffee with cocoa is a great step.
 Having a hot chocolate made of pure cocoa powder with milk or almond milk is delicious and provides your body with many nutrients to keep you healthy and also keep your young look with its anti-aging properties.